If you’re looking for upcoming electric cars in India, then you’ve come to the right place.

 Furthermore, Hyundai will make its upcoming electric vehicle as either a compact sedan or a mini-SUV to further cut down on cost.

 This electric car from the French Automaker Renault is already on sale in foreign markets.
 The Renault Zoe is an electric hatchback with a range of 390 km on a single charge.
-This car was recently updated for the upcoming year 2020 and it features a host of new design changes.
-The Renault Zoe electric car features a 52 kWh battery which supports 50 kW DC fast charging.
+This car has received an update earlier this year and it features a host of new design changes.
+The Renault Zoe electric car features a 52 kWh battery that supports 50 kW DC fast charging.
 The 2020 Renault Zoe is powered by a 100 kW motor producing 245 Nm of torque.
 The car has a 0-60 mph time of under 10 seconds and a top speed of 140 km/h.

 The Renault Zoe is yet to be confirmed for India.
 Recently Renault India CEO Venkatram Mamillapalle announced the company’s plan to bring an electric SUV based on Triber-platform and one more electric vehicle to India.
 The former unknown Renault electric vehicle could be Zoe.
 Both of these cars will likely arrive by 2022, according to the company’s CEO.